What’s the best 300 blackout scope? I didn’t know.

 The Vortex Optics Crossfire II 4-16×50 is built like a $1000 dollar scope.

-With crystal clear lens, adjustable objective (AO) for parallax-free views and an unbelievable 3.4-inches of eye relief, this scope is designed for range.
+With crystal clear lens, adjustable objective (AO) for parallax-free views and an unbelievable 3.4-inches of eye relief, this scope is designed for range (and the .22-250 Remington Caliber).

 It’s not cheaply built either.
 O-ring sealed, nitrogen purged and crafted from aircraft aluminum, making a completely water, fog and shockproof instrument of death.